 “The IT community in San Diego is relatively small; probably 1 to 2 degrees of separation for many of us who share common connections.
 Over time these people are introduced to one another and form relationships that develop into life-long friendships.
 It’s imperative to cultivate and nurture these relationships on a regular basis.”

-Why is friendship and the cultivation of relationships so important, you ask?
+Why are friendship and the cultivation of relationships so important, you ask?
 Well, as real estate mogul Steve Wynn explains, “Money doesn’t make people happy.
 People make people happy.”
-So although we often require the exchange of money to do the things that bring us joy, it’s the happiness that serves as the true token of value.
+So although we often require the exchange of money to do the things that bring us joy, it’s the happiness that serves as the actual token of value.

 “In one of those life-isn’t-fair results, it turns out that the happy outperform the less happy.
 Happy people work more hours each week — and they work more in their free time, too.”

 Our experiences working with both IT and digital talent and corporate clients reinforce the idea that happy people are much more willing to cultivate their network as well as help others do the same.
 In the realm of human interaction, happiness breeds success.
 And this success is made tangible through the formation of a productive network.
 Of course, as we have said before, you must learn to pick your people: Who you work with, who you work for — or do work for — all shape how you experience happiness and success.
 If you choose with intention and purpose, chances are good you will be pleased with the results in the long-run.